henryegloff/Unity-Scripts/README.md

 ## Simple Player Controller

-Adds basic physics controlls to a player object.
+Adds basic physics controls to a player object.
 Force or velocity can be applied based the directions of a camera target object (see Simple Camera Controller).

 ## Simple Camera Controller